 Char Dham is a popular pilgrimage destination of Sikkim which also has some interesting history connected to it.
 The principle deity here is Lord Shiva.
-Char Dham is situated about 5km from the town of Namchi at the Solophok Hills.
+Char Dham is situated about 5 km from the town of Namchi on the Solophok Hills.
 It is believed that during the Kurukshetra war between the Kauravas and Pandavas, this place was where Arjuna worshipped Lord Shiva.

-It is also believed that Lord Shiva, pleased with Arjuna, appeared before him as a hunter and blessed him which helped Pandavas in winning the war.
+It is also believed that Lord Shiva, pleased with Arjuna, appeared before him as a hunter and blessed him which helped the Pandavas in winning the war.
 The Chardham covers about 7 acres of land.
-It consists of a huge idol of Lord Shiva which is about 16ft tall.
+It consists of a huge idol of Lord Shiva which is about 16 ft tall.

 Apart from a structure of Rameshwar where the idol of Lord Shiva is erected, the Char Dham complex also contains structures that resemble Badrinath, Jaganath and Dwarka that are dedicated to Lord Vishnu.

-The temple complex is divided into 4 parts – the statue of Lord Shiva along with 12 jyothirlingas, four dhams, a Sai Baba Mandir and the Kirateshwar Statue besides the Nandi bull.
+The temple complex is divided into 4 parts – the statue of Lord Shiva along with 12 jyothirlingas, four dhams, a Sai Baba Mandir and the Kirateshwar Statue besides the Nandi Bull.